denten-books/plain-text/0-intro.md

 not a book, but a simulation of a book.
 And everything associated with "reading" this metaphor must in itself be understood under the sign of simulation.
 What does it mean to "study" a book metaphor?
 And what kind of a metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

-To do that, *Plain Text* enacts a reconciliation of vocabularies.
+To come to terms *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the field of software engineering.
 For a long stretch of my professional life, these two areas of activity remained separate.
 I worked at one and I studied the other.
 At the time, I simply did not think that code had anything to do